ResearchObject/packaging_data_with_ro-crate/episodes/05-root-metadata.md

 ---
-title: "Describing the root entity"
+title: Describing the root entity
 teaching: 4
 exercises: 4
 ---
 :::::::::::::::::::::::::::::::::::::::: questions
-- "How can I describe the crate?"
+- How can I describe the crate?
-- "How do I specify the license of the RO-Crate?"
+- How do I specify the license of the RO-Crate?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Learn about required metadata for the RO-Crate Root"
+- Learn about required metadata for the RO-Crate Root
-- "Understand license identifiers using SPDX"
+- Understand license identifiers using SPDX
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Describing the root entity